felleg/felleg.gitlab.io-backup/content/posts/30DaysMusicChallenge.md

 game has lost some of its mystique.
 But one thing has not changed: the epicness of its final boss.

 Xiga is the final boss of Radiant Silvergun, which was the final boss of my video game collecting.
 And I have no words to describe how awesome it is, just have a look yourself.
+Just remember to...

+* BE PRAYING
+* BE PRAYING
+* BE PRAYING

 {{< youtube mfa8tFrjimA >}}